DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-LeaAlquiza/README.md

 - We proceeded to a really brief discussion on Fallacies. **_Fallacies resemble rules of inference, but are based on contingencies rather than tautologies.
 In short, it is a common form of incorrect reasoning which leads to  invalid arguments._**
 - We also learned about the concept of instantation.
 Instantation is a method of getting a specific sample in the given domain.
 There are 2 types of instantation: Universal Instantation and Existential Instantation.
 These two only differ in the "Universal" or "Existential" part.
 <br/>
-- On our second meeting of the week, we only answered our given items in...tbc
+- On our second meeting of the week, we only answered our given items from the assignment (Chapter 1.7).